scarf-sh/docs/docs/event-import.md

 }
 ```

-Alternatively, you can go to the Imports page in your organization settings to see a history of imports and see sample of warning and error logs:
+Alternatively, you can go to the [Imports page](https://app.scarf.sh/organizations/default/imports) in your organization settings to see a history of imports and see sample of warning and error logs:

-_app.scarf.sh/organizations/YourOrg/imports_

 ![Import Log Ui](assets/pics/event-import/import-log-ui.png)